Table of Contents

 Those who have been convicted of DUI may choose to seek a Temporary Resident Permit (TRP).
 With this permit, you can go to Canada for a purpose, like seeing relatives or going to business.
 However, obtaining a TRP requires proving that your visit is justified and you pose no threat to Canadian society.

 TRPs are issued for a limited time, and the decision is at the discretion of Canadian immigration authorities.
-A TRP can be denied, but it offers a glimmer of hope for those seeking temporary access to Canada.
+A TRP can be denied, but it offers a glimmer of hope for those seeking temporary access to Canada with DUI charges.

 Criminal Rehabilitation

-Another legal option is applying for Criminal Rehabilitation.
+Another legal option for those attempting to enter Canada is applying for Criminal Rehabilitation.
 This process allows individuals with a DUI conviction to be considered rehabilitated, meaning they’re no longer deemed inadmissible if five years have passed since you may apply for criminal rehabilitation after serving out the entirety of your DUI sentence, which includes any fines, probation, or other consequences.

 If approved, you could enter Canada without applying for a TRP each time.
 This is a more permanent solution, allowing you to travel to Canada as you would without the DUI conviction hanging over your head.